 The highly qualified multidisciplinary surgical team performing endoscopic procedures at Auburn Community Hospital includes surgeons, anesthesiologists and nurses.
-Our team works together to provide the best in compassionate and quality care to our patients.

 The endoscopic services we provide typically include the following inpatient or outpatient surgical procedures:

-- Colonoscopy allows sight inside the colon and rectum to detect inflamed tissue, ulcers, and abnormal growths
+- Colonoscopy: allows sight inside the colon and rectum to detect inflamed tissue, ulcers, and abnormal growths

-- Upper endoscopy examines the upper part of the gastrointestinal (GI) tract, including the esophagus, the stomach, and the duodenum (the first section of the small intestine)
+- Upper endoscopy: examines the upper part of the gastrointestinal (GI) tract, including the esophagus, the stomach, and the duodenum (the first section of the small intestine)